 A debt management plan is offered by nonprofit credit counseling agencies, who analyze your income and expenses to create a budget that includes a fixed monthly payment that allows you to pay off your high-interest debt in 3-5 years.
 A big plus is that you accomplish this without taking out a bank loan.

 The credit counseling agency works with your creditors to reduce the interest rate on what you owe to a manageable level.
 How important is that?
-The average interest rate on credit cards is 16.7% (March 2022), but if a consumer misses a payment, the rate can jump to 20%-25%.
-Miss two payments and the rate can go to 25%-30%.
+The average interest rate on credit cards is 22.8 % (June 2024), but if a consumer misses a payment, the rate can climb even higher.

 If you owe $5,000 on credit cards and reduce the interest rate from 25% to 8%, the interest payment falls from $105 a month to $33.
 That’s $72 a month you can apply to your balance to pay off the debt faster.
 Counselors at nonprofit credit counseling agencies figure out what your monthly payment would be to eliminate your credit card debt.